 I haven’t tried any of these addons, so I don’t know how good they are.
 Here, we are looking at the domain registration experience only.

 Founded in 1998, Domain.Com is a veteran among ICANN-accredited domain registrars.
-With its English-word domain name – domain.com – the generic-looking branding is easy to remember by the general public.
+With an exact-match domain name – domain.com – the generic-looking branding is easy to remember by the general public.

 Not just in name, Domain.Com is also quite user-friendly when it comes to purchasing a domain name.
 There are a few upsells before checkout, but those options are unchecked by default.
 For example, you can add a hosting package if you wish to host your site with the same company.
 In addition to that, you can also get email hosting, SSL certificates, and even a website builder.

 Now comes the main part – what are the prices for domain names?

 When I checked, the price for a .com domain name was $9.99, .org costs $8.99, and .in was $39.99/yr.

 But unlike Namecheap we discussed above, the Privacy Protection feature is not free.
 So if you want to hide your registrant details, you have to pay an extra $8.99/yr.
 That’s a total cost of $18/yr if you are buying a .com domain with privacy protection.

 As an internet giant, it is quite surprising to find that Google started offering domain registrations only in 2014.
 An article that came on Techcrunch also shares the same opinion.

 The main advantage of Google Domains is the user interface.
 You get the familiar UI you see on other Google apps to search, purchase, and manage your favorite domain names.
 The domain search page offers a clutter-free experience with a large search box at the center.